HamnaNimra/Group17SYSC3110/README.txt

 Edited how the game works
 Version 3.1.1
 Added 5 levels, added undo/redo, added CherryBomb, WallNut, Chomper, Fast Zombie, Pole zombie, and giant Zombie entities.
+Version 3.1.2

-README Author and all supporting diagrams author: Manel Oudjida
+We forgot to add the descriptions of the plants and zombies README Author and all supporting diagrams author: Manel Oudjida

 This is the overview of game mechanics.
 Feel free to add more just make sure you update the version like i did at the top.